-or

-<normal_traction traction="effective">

-<quad4 id="n" [lc="l" scale="1.0"]>n1,n2,n3,n4</quad4>

-...

-</normal_traction>

-The optional parameter lc defines a loadcurve for the normal traction evolution and scale defines a scale factor.
-The default scale factor is 1.0, and if lc is not defined the scale factor is automatically ramped from 0 at time t=0 to the value specified here.
+The traction element defines the magnitude of the traction force.
+The optional attribute lc defines a loadcurve that controls the time dependency of the traction force magnitude.
+If omitted a constant traction is applied.

+The effective element defines whether the traction is applied as an effective traction or a total mixture traction.

+The linear element defines whether the traction remains normal to the deformed surface or the reference surface.
+If set to true the traction remains normal to the reference surface.
+When false it defines a follower force that remains normal to the deformed surface.

+The surface element defines the surface to which the traction is applied.
+It consists of child elements defining the individual surface facets.

 Unlike the mixture and effective traction, the fluid pressure is a nodal variable (see Prescribed Nodal Degrees of Freedom).
 There may be common situations where the user must apply a combination of related fluid pressure and traction boundary conditions.
 For example, if a biphasic surface is subjected to a non-zero fluid pressure , the corresponding boundary conditions are and (or ).
 In FEBio, both boundary conditions must be applied.
 For example: